flutter/website/src/cookbook/design/fonts.md

 <?code-excerpt path-base="cookbook/design/fonts/"?>

+{{site.alert.secondary}}

+  ## What you'll learn

+  * How to choose a font.
+  * How to import font files.
+  * How to set a font as a default.
+  * How to use a font in a given widget.
+{{site.alert.end}}

-Although Android and iOS offer high quality system fonts, one of the most common requests from designers is for custom fonts.
+Although Android and iOS offer high quality system fonts, designers want support for custom fonts.
-For example, you might have a custom-built font from a designer, or perhaps you downloaded a font from [Google Fonts][].
+You might have a custom-built font from a designer, or perhaps you downloaded a font from [Google Fonts][].

-{{site.alert.note}}
+A typeface is the collection of glyphs or shapes that comprise a given style of lettering.
+A font is one representation of that typeface at a given weight or variation.
+Roboto is a typeface and Roboto Bold is a font.

+{{site.alert.secondary}}
-  Check out the [google_fonts][] package for direct access to over 1,000 open-sourced font families.
+  To learn how to get direct access to over 1,000 open-sourced font families, check out the [google_fonts][] package.

   <iframe class="full-width" src="{{yt-embed}}/8Vzv2CdbEY0" title="Learn about the google_fonts Flutter Package" {{yt-set}}></iframe>

+  To learn about another approach to using custom fonts that allows you to re-use one font over multiple projects, check out [Export fonts from a package][].
 {{site.alert.end}}

-{{site.alert.note}}
-  For another approach to using custom fonts, especially if you want to re-use one font over multiple projects, see [Export fonts from a package][].
-{{site.alert.end}}

-Flutter works with custom fonts and you can apply a custom font across an entire app or to individual widgets.
+Flutter lets you apply a custom font across an entire app or to individual widgets.
-This recipe creates an app that uses custom fonts with the following steps:
+This recipe creates an app that uses custom fonts with the following steps.

 1. Import the font files.
-  2. Declare the font in the pubspec.
+1. Declare the font in the pubspec.
-  3. Set a font as the default.
+1. Set a font as the default.
-  4. Use a font in a specific widget.
+1. Use a font in a specific widget.

-## 1. Import the font files
+## Import the font files

 To work with a font, import the font files into the project.
 It's common practice to put font files in a `fonts` or `assets` folder at the root of a Flutter project.

-For example, to import the Raleway and Roboto Mono font files into a project, the folder structure might look like this:
+To import the Raleway and Roboto Mono font files into a project, the folder structure might look like this:

 ```
 awesome_app/